 hillary's boy overstepped his bounds when calling the punative confinement of american hero bradley manning stupid and counterproductive. now he has to resign, according to a report:

 Washington (CNN) -- P.J.
-Crowley is abruptly stepping down as State Department spokesman under pressure from the White House, according to senior officials familiar with the matter, because of controversial comments he made about the Bradley Manning case.
+Crowley is abruptly stepping down as State Department spokesman under pressure from the White House, according to senior officials familiar with the matter, because of controversial comments he made about the Bradley Manning case.one frankly wonders what crowley was thinking. it can't be that he believed his comments would be acceptable to a government that polices its messaging with such fervor. the whole point of the wikileaks persecutions, after all, is to restrict public information, and release it only in easily digestible nuggets for nincompoops.

 Crowley will step down as early as Sunday afternoon, the officials said, because White House officials are furious about his suggestion that the Obama administration is mistreating Manning, the Army private who is being held in solitary confinement in Quantico, Virginia, under suspicion that he leaked highly classified State Department cables to the website Wikileaks.